Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/environment/resources.md

 * [Q&A: Will the Resource Transportation get an update?](../../transcriptions/yt-hKxm2Ps1UYY.md) https://www.youtube.com/watch?v=hKxm2Ps1UYY

 ## August 25th, 2020 Livestream
+* Q&A: Will you be adding more variety of resources? https://www.youtube.com/watch?v=wvFR-VL4nc8
+* Q&A: Mad Max server where someone controls all the Iron nodes? https://www.youtube.com/watch?v=LcWR0d7elvs
+* Q&A: Add Planes as Vehicles and we can automate it to carry our resources? https://www.youtube.com/watch?v=Ds9NIPna9_4
+* Q&A: Please think about adding dedicated Storage Containers like in Ark ? https://www.youtube.com/watch?v=_IL63Q90d1k
+* Q&A: Are limited resources planned? https://www.youtube.com/watch?v=85XNSiDpeZw
 * Q&A: Will you be adding more variety of resources? https://clips.twitch.tv/BraveThankfulBeefFreakinStinkin

 ## August 18th, 2020 Livestream